TARGENE/TMLECLI.jl/docs/src/index.md

 # TargetedEstimation.jl

-The goal for this package, eventually, is to provide a standalone executable to run Targeted Minimum Loss-based Estimation.
+The goal of this package, eventually, is to provide a standalone executable to run Targeted Minimum Loss-based Estimation (TMLE).
 It is based on the companion [TMLE.jl](https://targene.github.io/TMLE.jl/stable/).

 ## Running TMLE